 Mentorship and Support

-Once the Fellowship is awarded, each Fellow will be assigned a mentor from the Fellowship Advisory Committee and they will be introduced to the Fellowship Coordinator at ACI, both of whom will play critical roles in supporting Fellows during their research.
+Once the Fellowship is awarded, each Fellow will be assigned an academic mentor and they will be introduced to the program’s directors, who will play critical roles in supporting Fellows during their research.

-Mentors will meet with Fellows four times during the Fellowship (at the beginning and the end and two midway points) to discuss the parameters of their project, the direction of the research, the significance of their findings, and the questions and arguments they intend to present.
-The Fellowship Coordinator will check in with Fellows once a month and will be responsible for supporting them with the Fellowship event program, presentations of their projects, and the preparation of their research for publication.
+Mentors will meet with Fellows four times during the Fellowship to discuss the parameters of their project, the direction of the research, the significance of their findings, and the questions and arguments they intend to present through their work.
+The program directors will check in with Fellows once a month and will support them through the Fellowship event program, presentations of their projects, and the preparation of a manuscript for publication.

-In addition to conducting their research, Fellows will be expected to take part in events throughout the year with their cohort.
-This part of the program takes the following form:
+Fellows will be expected to take part in a program of in-person and virtual events throughout the year.
+This part of the program includes:

-- Fellows will be invited to two formal Mentorship events, where they will have the opportunity to network with members of the Fellowship Advisory Committee.
-They will have the opportunity to hear presentations from and interact with leading Canadian and Indigenous art curators, archivists, educators, and museum professionals, and to discuss career opportunities in curatorial work, art history research, and other related fields.
+- Two in-person networking events, where Fellows will have the opportunity to hear presentations from and interact with leading Canadian and Indigenous art curators, archivists, educators, and museum professionals; and to discuss career opportunities in curatorial work, art history research, and other related fields.

 During the Fellowship, Fellows will be responsible for preparing oral presentations of their research projects as follows:

-- Two informal presentations (ten minutes maximum) for their peers about their progress, to be delivered in the remote cohort meetings.
+- Two informal presentations for their peers about their progress, to be delivered in the remote cohort meetings.

-- One formal presentation (twenty minutes maximum) of their research as part of a national symposium that ACI will organize in conjunction with the Fellowship cohort.
-This symposium will be a critical opportunity for Fellows to share their work with a wider audience across the country and position their research to make a transformative impact.
+- One formal presentation of their research as part of a public symposium that ACI will organize in conjunction with the Fellowship cohort.
+The symposium will be a critical opportunity for Fellows to share their work with a wider audience, and to position their research to make a transformative impact.
 Mentors will also be invited to participate in this event.

 Written Research Project for Publication

-- A 4000-word discussion of eight significant primary sources identified through the research (8 x approximately 500 words each).
-The intention of this section is to introduce readers to critical sources – be they documents, objects, or interviews – that have been identified through the project.
-The sources should be analyzed in a way that exposes their critical relevance to the life and work of the artist in the information they provide and/or stories that they tell, and they should have the potential to inspire further inquiries and/or research in this field.
+- A 5,500-word discussion of eight to twelve key artworks and/or objects.
+The intention of this section is to illustrate the breadth and scope of the materials involved in the research.
+The selected artworks or objects should be analyzed in a way that exposes their critical relevance to the life and work of the artist in the information they provide and/or stories that they tell, and they should have the potential to inspire further inquiries and/or research in this field.

 Banner image: Daxhiigang (Charles Edenshaw), Basketry Hat, late 19th century, spruce root, paint, width: 37.8 cm, acquired by the Audain Foundation, now at the Vancouver Art Gallery.